DHI-GRAS/efast/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the root directory of the repository in your terminal.
 3. [OPTIONAL but recommended] Create a virtual environment: `python3.<your python version> -m venv .venv`
-3. Install the package: `pip install -e .`
+3. Install the package dependencies: `pip install -r requirements.txt`
+4. Change the credentials in `run_efast.py` to your own credentials.
-4. Run the example: `python run_efast.py`
+5. Run the example: `python run_efast.py`

 ### Installation
 Install the package using pip: